floriansalihovic/todoit/README.md

           http/create-server
           http/start))

 This will print the name passed properly.

+## Persistence

 The next big piece of work will be adding persistence to the project.
 Starting by adding a new file.
 In ```resources``` a file named ```todos.edn``` should be added.
 It contains a small schema for the datomic database.

     [{:db/id #db/id [:db.part/db]
       :db/ident :todo/title